Skip to main content Skip to footer site map

 In addition, your business could also be subject to:

-• A warning — Consequences can be as tame as a warning with a directive to fix the problem within a certain time frame.
+• A warning: For first-time violations, you may be issued a warning with a directive to fix the problem within a certain time frame.

-• Penalties, fees, or fines — Monetary penalties and fines are the most common consequences of non-compliance.
+• Penalties, fees, or fines: Monetary penalties and fines are the most common consequences of non-compliance in business.

 How To Avoid Non-Compliance in the Workplace